top of page

 5. What is the difference between ghostwriting and editing?

 Ghostwriting involves creating the full content from your ideas.
 Editing only improves existing writing.
-Ghostwriting builds the book from scratch with your input.
+Ghostwriting builds the book from scratch, incorporating your input.

 Comments